DFE-Digital/apply-for-teacher-training/docs/codespaces.md

 ## Gotchas

 - The codespace will send emails with application URLs relative to http://localhost:3000, as we are running in development mode.
 For example, when you receive a magic link, you'll need to copy the path and change the host to whatever Codespaces has generated for you.
 - When the container shuts down, it will end the Rails and Sidekiq processes.
-When you log back in again, you can restart them with `foreman start`.
+When you log back in again, you can restart them:
+`bundle exec puma -C config/puma.rb & bundle exec sidekiq -c 5 -C config/sidekiq-main.yml`